 ❔Commonly asked questions

 This Pad Pak Thai is only mildly spicy and can be tolerated by most.
 If you prefer it to be spice-free, simply omit sambal oelek.
-To make it spicier, add in some chopped chilies or red pepper flakes.
+Add some chopped chilies or red pepper flakes to make it spicier.

 🍽More vegan Asian recipes